mcarfagno/ground-vehicles-navigation/README.md

 | `steer_rate_weight` | 100.0 |
 | `obstacle_distance_weight` | 7.0 |

-The parameters were tuned to satisfy the requirement of **keeping the tracking error within 1m** while mantaining a satisfactory obstacle avoidance performance and a smooth, oscillation-free trajectory.
+The parameters were tuned to satisfy the requirement of **keeping the tracking error within 1m** while mantaining a satisfactory obstacle avoidance performance and a oscillation-free trajectory.

 <a href="results"><img src="./images/results.png" width="720"></a>